luiscoco/atmira-Claude-Agent-SDK-Lab-sample14-Thinking-effort-and-models/readme.md

-# Concept 14: Thinking, effort & models, step by step
+# Thinking, effort & models, step by step

 This file explains how Concept 14 (**Thinking, effort & models**) was added to the Claude Agent SDK Lab.
 Concept 2 introduced `model`.
 Concept 12 switched it with `setModel()`.
 This concept looks at **how hard the model